Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/harbor-master-get-ships.md

 {
     public static class ShipEndpoints
     {
+        /*
+           This method becomes an extension method of the app defined in Program.cs by using the `this` keyword */
         public static void MapShipEndpoints(this WebApplication app)
         {
             // GET /ships - Get all ships